simonsobs/map_based_simulations/201905_extragalactic/README.md

 Each component is saved separately, all maps are in `uK_CMB`, I, single precision (`float32`)

-The CIB, KSZ and TSZ models are created from WebSky cosmological simulations, see more details in [in the documentation](https://so-pysm-models.readthedocs.io/en/latest/models.html#websky).
+The CIB, KSZ and TSZ models are created from WebSky cosmological simulations, we also include one CMB realization generated with the same cosmological parameters used in the WebSky simulations both unlensed and lensed with the potential from the WebSky simulations, see more details in [in the documentation](https://so-pysm-models.readthedocs.io/en/latest/models.html#websky).

 These maps are full-sky, you can get the noise maps from [the `201901_gaussian_fg_lensed_cmb_realistic_noise` simulations](https://github.com/simonsobs/map_based_simulations/tree/master/201901_gaussian_fg_lensed_cmb_realistic_noise) to add noise and apply the cut from the scanning strategy.
 Another option, if you are interested only in the sky cut, is to use the [`SONoiseSimulator` class from `mapsims`](https://mapsims.readthedocs.io/en/latest/api/mapsims.SONoiseSimulator.html#mapsims.SONoiseSimulator), select `nside` and `scanning_strategy` and access the `hitmap` attribute.